- Home

-Most of us want to do what we can to boost our immune systems.
-But while nutrients like vitamin A, C, and D get a lot of limelight, others like iodine tend to be lesser known.
+Most of us want to do what we can to boost our immune system.
+But while nutrients like vitamins A, C, and D get a lot of attention, others like iodine tend to be lesser known.

-But iodine is also an essential mineral needed for our bodies to function properly.
+Yet, iodine is an essential mineral the body needs to function properly.
 It’s involved in metabolism, thyroid and brain health, and the running of our immune and nervous systems.

-So what exactly is iodine, what are its functions, and how can you make sure you’re getting enough?
+So, what exactly is iodine, why do we need it, and how can you make sure you’re getting enough?

 Here’s everything you need to know.